jeremy9k27/data-scouting-for-wingers/README.md

+**Introduction**

 With Ange Postecoglou's arrival at Tottenham, it seemed Spurs would be in the market for a winger to fit Postecoglou's style of play.
 (At the time of this being written, it appears Spurs are sticking with Heung Min Son and Dejan Kulusevski as the starting wingers.)
 This project looks to use publicly available data to find a wide creator whose profiles as a ball-to-feet 1v1 dribbler.
 Postecoglou's in-possesion setup is highly akin to the style of Mikel Arteta and Pep Guardioloa, and Arsenal and Man City wingers like Bukaya Saka and Jack Grealish are perfect examples of the style of winger that would thrive.
+With Tottenham likely being in rebuild mode, young age was also prioritized.